senithkay/vscode-extensions-public/src/notebook/notebook.md

     > **Info:** This is done to install dependencies for the extension and build the web libraries required by the extension.
 Otherwise you can run `npm install` in the root directory, build the required libraries and put them in relavent directories.
 For `notebook-renderer` and `variable-view` its `resources/jslibs` in the root directory of the extension.

-3. Add your changes to the notebook implementation and run the changed extension, inside the editor, press F5.
+3. Add your changes to the notebook implementation and to run the changed extension, inside the editor, press F5.
 This will compile and run the extension in a new Extension Development Host window.

 **Tips**

--   For the changes done in `Variable view` and `Notebook renderer` storybook testing can be used.
+-   For the changes done in `variable-view` and `notebook-renderer` storybook testing can be used.
 To view inside the extension, build the lib for them using `npm build` and put the built lib inside `resources/jslibs` in the root directory.
 -   Set `LSDEBUG` to `true` to debug for the changes done the language server.
 After running the extension via `F5`, run the language server using `remote-debug`.

 ## Details on notebook debugger

-Since it is required to compile a source file, to support debugging in the notebook temporary `.bal` file is used.
+Since it is required to compile a source file, to support debugging in the notebook, a temporary `.bal` file is used.

-All the successfully ran cells' content which are above the cell which ran the debug will be in the module level of the temporary `.bal` file, the content of the cell which ran debug will put inside the main function of the `.bal` file.
+All the successfully ran cells' content which are above the cell that ran the debug will be in the module level of the temporary `.bal` file, and the content of the cell which ran debug will put inside the main function of the `.bal` file.

+Due to this, flow of the notebook should follow the same flow as a simple `.bal` file, should follow grammar rules including semicolons which is not a requirement when executing code snippets.

-Finally, requests send to the dubug adapter by VS Code and responses coming from debug adapter to VS Code will be mapped from cell to line in temporary `.bal` file and from line in temporary `.bal` file to cell respectively using `DebugAdapterTracker` which manipulates the requests and responses accordingly.
+Finally, requests send to the debug adapter by VS Code and responses coming from debug adapter to VS Code will be mapped from cell to line in temporary `.bal` file and from line in temporary `.bal` file to cell respectively using `DebugAdapterTracker` which manipulates the requests and responses accordingly.

 **Debugging the notebook debugger**